trustbloc/agent-sdk/cmd/wallet-js-sdk/README.md

 # Wallet SDK

 Wallet JavaScript SDK for user agent wallet operations.

+# Documentation

+Refer this [documentation](docs/wallet_sdk.md) to learn more about wallet SDK.

 # Build it